pudy248/NoitaMapViewer/README.md

 # About
 Noita Map Viewer generates an image of your world based on data from your save, with no ingame mods or settings fiddling required, unlike MapCap.
+Now includes map painting!
+Switch to edit mode with Shift+E, then start painting away!
+Press Ctrl+S to save the edited chunks back to your save file.
-Planned features include async rendering of chunks to bypass the startup loading time, filtering for specific materials, and the ability to paint materials on the map and save them to your Noita save file.
+Planned features include async rendering of chunks to bypass the startup loading time and filtering for specific materials.

-Controls:
-- WASD/Arrow Keys - Camera panning
-- Scroll Wheel/+- - Zoom
-- Shift - Faster panning
-- Alt - Toggle coordinate tooltip
-- CTRL+S - Save map as image

 # Usage
 Simply extract the .zip from the most recent release (or build the program yourself if you're on Linux), and run the executable.